Using Appcues with IFrames

 Important: take the time to physically draw out your experience where you encounter your iFrame.
 That way you can visualize what is Outside vs Within the iFrame.

-We use a Chrome Extension called Open Frame that allows you to open the iFrame in a new tab so you can interact with it and build flows!
-Download here: https://chrome.google.com/webstore/detail/open-frame/kdhjgkkaacdhdioocfbpmhjidbinfajj
+Once Appcues is installed in your iFrame, you can use a Chrome Extension to open the iFrame in a new tab so you can interact with it and build flows!
+Download here: https://chrome.google.com/webstore/detail/iframe-in-new-tab/lkegfiagmgdnamcfdokgeobfcffnjaci/related?hl=en-US

 From here, you can build a flow as normal as if you were building a flow in your web application.